- Garden snakes, also called garter snakes, inhabit a wide variety of habitats throughout North America and parts of Mexico.

 Before diving into some tips on how to keep garden snakes away from your yard and garden, let’s see if they are venomous or dangerous.

 Garden snakes were considered a non-venomous species until the 2000s.
-Then it was discovered that their bites produced a mild neurotoxic venom that can produce an anaphylaxis response in some people.
+Then it was discovered that their saliva contained a mild neurotoxic venom that can produce an anaphylaxis response in some people.
 They are still not considered a threat to humans because the amount of venom their bites carry is very small compared to that of other venomous snakes.

-Installing snake-proof fencing might be one of the first steps to consider if you’ve noticed snakes sneaking into your yard or garden.
+Installing snake-proof fencing might be one step to consider if you’ve noticed snakes sneaking into your yard or garden.
 Snake-proof fencing is usually made from vinyl or hardware cloth, and its mesh is narrow enough that snakes can’t get past it.
 It needs to be installed in a way that prevents snakes from climbing the fence.
 If you’re not sure how to handle it, you can always contact a specialist to help you install the fence the right way.

 Snakes will come to your yard or garden to look for water, food, or shelter.
 Garden snakes like to settle in grasslands, lawns, woodlands, and fields and are always near water sources.
 If you live in the western part of North America, it’s important to know that the snakes there are more aquatic than those in eastern North America.